 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, assets exceeded liabilities by \$34,347,165 as of May 31, 2022.
-A portion of the District's net position reflects its net investment in capital assets (land, buildings and the District's capacity in the NCWA facilities as well as water, wastewater, drainage facilities, less any debt used to acquire those assets that is still outstanding).
+In the case of the District, assets exceeded liabilities by \$36,641,282 as of May 31, 2023.
+A portion of the District's net position reflects its net investment in capital assets which include land, buildings and the District's capacity in the North Channel Water Authority facilities as well as water, wastewater, drainage facilities less any debt used to acquire those assets that is still outstanding.